Board of Directors

 Graeme is a member of the Mito Foundation Finance Committee, a member of the Mito Foundation Nominations Committee and a founding director of the Mito Foundation.

 Fiona is a geologist with oil and gas company, Chevron.
 She has a PhD in Geology from the University of Melbourne (2005).

 Fiona has played a vital role in organising Support Group Meetings in Perth and continues to work with the patient community.
 She has also been a patient speaker at the Perth Mito Information Day in 2017.

 Fiona spearheaded the ‘Dream to Be’ fund and awareness raising events in 2017.
 These events see children dress as superheroes and fantasy characters and pose in front of a green screen for photos, which are then sold to the parents.
-The first event in April 2017 raised nearly $1,000 for the Mito Foundation and the second event, held during Global Mitochondrial Disease Awareness Week, raised significant awareness for the Mito Foundation and the mito community, and was featured in the Channel 10 news bulletin in Perth.
+The first event in April 2017 raised significant funds for the Mito Foundation and the second event, held during Global Mitochondrial Disease Awareness Week, raised significant awareness for the Mito Foundation and the mito community, and was featured in the Channel 10 news bulletin in Perth.

 Fiona is a founding member of the Mito Community Advisory Panel and serves as the representative for the Perth mito community.

 Professor Aleksandra Filipovska is an ARC Future Fellow at the Western Australian Institute for Medical Research and the University of Western Australia in Perth.
 She received her PhD in 2002 from the University of Otago, New Zealand.
 She was a NZ Foundation for Research, Science and Technology Fellow at the MRC Mitochondrial Biology Unit in Cambridge, the United Kingdom until the end of 2005.
 In 2006 she relocated to Australia as a NHMRC Howard Florey Fellow and established her research group in Mitochondrial Medicine and Biology at the University of Western Australia.